News & Updates

 CASA will operate as fully as possible for most tasks.
 Staff and volunteers are encouraged to use the available technology to perform as much of their essential duties as possible.
 The community is asked to email our CASA office using, email@example.com which is monitored by all staff.
 CASA staff will be checking voice mail at least once a week.
 Staff will be in and out of the office as needed.
 Office hours will be rotating and unfixed.
 We encourage staff and volunteers to email, firstname.lastname@example.org for any meeting requests.

 Note: If an in-person appointment is deemed necessary, a list of prescreening questions will be asked to determine if it is safe for our case managers to conduct an interview.
-Additionally, please contact your landlord or property manager if you are finding it difficult to pay your rent due to loss of income as a result of the COVID-19 crisis.
+Additionally, we may be able to help if you have suffered from loss of income or health-related issues due to COVID-19.

 Note: Pacific Power and many of our local utilities have suspended disconnection notices and late fees at this time due to the COVID-19 crisis.
 However, we urge you to please continue to pay what you can on your bills in the meantime, as relief funding levels are limited.